YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 ([click here for the full proof][root-2-proof]).
 <br/><br/>
-I see it as a _Pattern_ since I can imagine many Math problems that would require me to use a similar technique as we did here with 𝜨 and 𝜧..
+I see it as a _Pattern_ since I can imagine many Math problems that would require me to use a similar technique as we did here with 𝜨 and 𝜧.

 * Chess
 <br/>